Empathetech-LLC/empathetech_flutter_ui/README.md

     - EFUI provides an elegant UX for full control over an app's appearance.
 - **Internationalization**
   - Empathetech apps have been translated to Spanish and French (so far).
-  - EFUI also provides the infrastructure for unlimited future translations.
+  - EFUI provides the infrastructure for unlimited future translations.
     - Moral fiber moment: Remember that LLMs are a tool for acceleration.
 But, there's a lot more to a great car than just acceleration!
 If your translations are generated: disclose that.
 EFUI's translations started with A.I. and ended with H.I.
 - **Cost**
   - While we encourage [contributions](#contributing), EFUI is completely free and [open source](./LICENSE).
   - [Open UI](#usage) can also get you started with a professionally polished, empathetic app in one click\*
-    - \*There's some (less than 10 minutes) first time setup.
+    - \*There's some first time setup.
 After that, one click per app.

-<br><br>When built with EFUI, your apps can truly reach any audience.
-Let's make the internet a better place together!
+<br><br>When built with EFUI, your apps can truly reach any audience!
+<br>Let's build a better world together, bit x bit.

 ## <br>Table of Contents